VirgilLungu27/udemy/readme.md

 Made as part of an Udemy course.

-THis project showcases the creation of a background slider. o
+This showcases the creation of a time clock in JS.